oliora/ppconsul/status.md

 ### kv

-Getting, putting, deleting of values and getting of keys operation supported.
-CAS, flags, consistency modes, ACL and blocking queries<sup>[1]</sup> are supported.
-The only thing NOT supported at the moment is acquire/release locks.
+Implemented, except:
+- acquire/release locks

+Notes:
+- Blocking queries are supported <sup>[1]</sup>.
-It's only possible to work with values as strings, but there is a plan to add typed interface, something like `get<int>(key)`, `put(some_double)` etc.
+- It's only possible to work with values as strings, but there is a plan to add typed interface, something like `get<int>(key)`, `put(some_double)` etc.

 ### agent

-**In progress**
+Implemented, except:
+- Retriving of config from /v1/agent/self

 ### catalog
 TBD